ShaokangJiang/ShaokangJiang/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently a Master student in Computer Science and Engineering at the University of California, San Diego
+- 🔭 I am currently a PhD student in Software Engineering at the University of California, Irvine.
 - 📫 How to reach me: shj002@ucsd.edu

 ---